How long do water heaters last? These units aren’t cheap so this is a very pertinent question as you shop around.

 - Leaking Hot Water Tank

 When your water heater leaks, it’s a clear sign that you need to replace it.
 Water heaters usually leak when they begin to corrode from the inside.
 If untreated, the leakage may destroy some of your property or even cause bodily harm in the case of an explosion.

-To avoid leakages, you can opt for tankless water heaters.
+To avoid leakages, you can opt for tankless water heater installation in Phoenix.
 Alternatively, you can install a leakage detector beneath the water heater tank to alert you whenever a leakage occurs.
 Thankfully, many water sensor alarms are available in the market.

 - Supplying Cold or Lukewarm Water

 If the water heater begins to provide cold or lukewarm water instead of hot water, you need to start looking into replacing it.
 That may be as a result of a broken heating element.

 The good news is that you can replace the water heater’s heating element and thermostat when broken down.
 However, if your water heater produces cold water because your demand has exceeded its size restrictions, you’ll need to replace it with a bigger one.

 How to Replace a Water Heater